 These 3 bytes shall specify the PSN of the last Physical Sector in the Data Zone on Layer 0.
-If not requested differently by the host/application, this address shall be set to (22D7FF) (see 16.1 and also Annex A).
+If not requested differently by the host/application, this address shall be set to (22D7FF) (see 16.1 and for 80 mm disk see Annex A).